Pull-through procedure: Aim

 A pull-through procedure is the definitive treatment for Hirschsprung's disease, with the aim of removing the abnormal part of the bowel and joining the normal part of the intestine with the anus.

 Swenson pull-through

 The original pull-through procedure was designed by Orvar Swenson and his colleague Alexander Bill.
 The abnormal aganglionic part of the bowel is resected down to the sigmoid colon and rectum, and the normal colon and the low rectum are subsequently joined.

 Duhamel pull-through

 The Duhamel pull-through is a modified Swenson's pull-through, first described in 1956.

 Soave pull-through

 The Soave procedure involves resecting the mucosa and submucosa of the rectum and pulling through the normal ganglionic bowel through the aganglionic muscular cuff of the rectum.
 It was introduced in the 1960s and initially did not include a formal join.
 It depended on scar tissue formation between the pull-through segment and the surrounding aganglionic bowel.
 The procedure was later modified by Boley.

 Anorectal myomectomy

-If the segment of Hirschsprung's is short, anorectal myomectomy maybe an alternative surgical option.
+If the segment of Hirschsprung's is short, anorectal myomectomy may be an alternative surgical option.